eliahaenggi/downward-h2/README.md

+# Master's Thesis: Efficient Implementation of h² in the Fast Downward Planning System

+This repository contains the code developed as part of my Master's thesis, *"Efficient Implementation of h² in the Fast Downward Planning System"*.
+The thesis explores **computation and optimization of the h² heuristic** within the Fast Downward planner, including performance improvements and alternative implementations.

+---

+## Abstract

+This thesis investigates different implementations of the **critical path heuristic h²** in Fast Downward.
+Inefficiencies in the existing implementation were identified, and several optimizations were proposed:

+- Moving calculations outside the search process
+- Reusing intermediate results

+The optimized implementation performs significantly better, solving most benchmark problems **more than ten times faster**.

+The thesis also explores the **Π^m compilation method**, computing h² values using h^max on a Π² compiled task.
+While memory-intensive, this method outperforms the optimized h² implementation.
+Key optimizations include simplification of the operator set and detection of duplicate/dominated operators.

+Additionally, **STRIPS duality** was applied to simulate regression search, allowing reuse of heuristic values.
+This yields faster evaluations but weaker heuristic estimates due to the SAS⁺→STRIPS transformation.

+> Due to the progression search nature, performance comparable to other informed heuristics (e.g., h^max) remains challenging.

 <img src="misc/images/fast-downward.svg" width="800" alt="Fast Downward">

-# Master's Thesis: Efficient Implementation of h^2 in the Fast Downward Planning System

-This repository contains the code developed as part of my Master's thesis titled "Efficient Implementation of h^2 in the Fast Downward Planning System".
-The thesis explores the computation and optimization of the h2 heuristic within the Fast Downward planner.
+---

 ## Repository Overview

 This project is based on a fork of [Fast Downward](https://github.com/aibasel/downward) (revision dated 24.11.2024).
-The following sections describe the main components and their locations in the codebase.
+Main components:

+- **h² Heuristic Optimization**: `downward/src/heuristics/htwo_heuristic`
+- **Π^m Compilation**: `downward/src/tasks/pi_m_compiled_task`, `downward/src/heuristics/hmax_heuristic`
+- **STRIPS Duality h²**: `downward/src/tasks/dual_task`, `downward/src/heuristics/dual_htwo_heuristic`
+- **Experimental Setup**: `downward/experiments/hm/`

 ---